Gayle King Snapped at By 'SoHo Karen' in Interview Hours Before Arrest

-Gayle King Snapped at By 'SoHo Karen' in Viral Interview Hours Before Her Arrest
+Gayle King Snapped at By 'SoHo Karen' in Viral Interview Hours Before Woman's Arrest

 Gayle King's latest interview has many people talking.
 The CBS This Morning co-host interviewed Miya Ponsetto, a 22-year-old woman who allegedly attacked a 14-year-old Black teen, and falsely accused him of stealing her phone at a hotel in New York.